After completing this tutorial, you will be able to:

 The electromagnetic spectrum is composed of thousands of bands representing different types of light energy.
 Imaging spectrometers (instruments that collect hyperspectral data) break the electromagnetic spectrum into groups of bands that support classification of objects by their spectral properties on the earth’s surface.
 Hyperspectral data consists of many bands – up to hundreds of bands – that cover the electromagnetic spectrum.

-The NEON imaging spectrometer (NIS) collects data within the 380nm to 2510nm portions of the electromagnetic spectrum within bands that are approximately 5nm in width.
-This results in a hyperspectral data cube that contains approximately 426 bands - which means BIG DATA.
+The NEON imaging spectrometer collects data within the 380nm to 2510nm portions of the electromagnetic spectrum within bands that are approximately 5nm in width.
+This results in a hyperspectral data cube that contains approximately 426 bands - which means big, big data.

 Key Metadata for Hyperspectral Data